San Diego White Collar Crime Attorney

 Examples of White Collar Cases We've Handled

-We have handled many white collar crimes throughout our careers as criminal
+Bill Nimmo has handled many white collar crimes throughout our careers

-attorneys in San Diego.
-The following are a few examples of our results:
+as a criminal attorney in San Diego.
+The following are a few examples

 Environmental Regulation Violations